Environmental Choice New Zealand is managed by The New Zealand Ecolabelling Trust, an independent, not-for-profit organisation.

 As the winner of the 2014 ECNZ Innovator of the Year for their inclusion of the standard into their marketing campaigns, Cottonsoft is today the only tissue-converting company to maintain a manufacturing presence in the South Island, and the company's factory in Dunedin – Kim's hometown and Cottonsoft's original headquarters – complements an expanding head office, warehouse and manufacturing facility in Auckland.

 Rohan Bush is a built environment professional with qualifications in Architecture, Building Science and Political Studies.
-She holds the position of Manager – Affordable Housing Policy for Auckland Council.
-Previously she worked for the New Zealand Green Building Council between 2007 and 2013 and for Sustainability Victoria in Melbourne.
+She is currently working in the UK for the Construction Scotland Innovation Centre.
+Previously she held the position of Manager – Affordable Housing Policy for Auckland Council, after roles with the New Zealand Green Building Council and Sustainability Victoria in Melbourne.
 Rohan has worked in the public and private sectors and has a range of skills including strategic planning, project and design management and stakeholder engagement.
 She will draw on her building industry experience, including experience as a property professional, to add value to the board.

 Sarah is a Planner currently positioned with the New Zealand Transport Agency having worked previously for local government in Auckland and overseas.
 Within those roles she has been an ISO14001 Environmental Management Systems (EMS) representative and certified auditor, and a sustainability advocate within the workplace.
 Sarah has a keen interest in sustainability and completed her Masters project on urban food growing and the sustainability of cities in 2001.